GoogleCloudPlatform/community/tutorials/using-cloud-vpn-with-juniper-srx/index.md

   response from the peer, the SA created for that peer is deleted.
 Set DPD type to `probe-idle-tunnel`,
   set DPD interval to `20` and the DPD retry threshold to `4`.

-* Set the IKE remote address, IKE external external interface and the IKE version (v2)
+* Set the IKE remote address, IKE external interface and the IKE version (v2)
 * The IKE local identity should be the IP address of the external interface.
 If SRX device is sitting behind a NAT, the local identity should be configured as the public IP address of the NAT.
 Where NAT maps to a pool of public IP addresses, a dedicated 1-to-1 NAT should be configured to the SRX device.